Protecting the Most Vulnerable

 Restoring Dignity in South Sudan

-Increased levels of awareness on SGBV issues among communities in South Sudan, encourages women and girls to come forward, to report abuse and violence, and to seek protection.
+Increased levels of awareness on sexual and gender-based violence issues among communities in South Sudan encourages women and girls to come forward, to report abuse and violence, and to seek protection.
 Education makes communities aware of the interests of survivors, their rights, and the law.
-Coordination and partnership between stake holders ensures faster and better delivery of medical, psychosocial, safety, and security services for this extremely vulnerable group.
+Coordination and partnership among stakeholders ensures faster and better delivery of medical, psychosocial, safety, and security services for this extremely vulnerable group.

-In 2015, nearly 30,000 adults and children were reached through various structured activities and awareness raising sessions on child protection and GBV in South Sudan.
-The awareness sessions focused on child abuse, child neglect, child labor, defilement, and GBV issues—especially domestic violence, rape, physical assault, forced marriage, early marriage, and denial of responsibilities and opportunities.
-To concretely support victims of GBV, CMMB trained social workers and counselors in SGBV case management and established six Gender Desks that provided victims with psychosocial support, referrals for medical care, and legal assistance as needed.
+In South Sudan, CMMB has reached tens of thousands of adults and children with structured activities and awareness-raising sessions on gender-based violence and the importance of child protection.
+The awareness sessions focused on child abuse, child neglect, child labor, defilement, and gender-based violence issues—especially domestic violence, rape, physical assault, forced and early marriage, and denial of responsibilities and opportunities.
+To support gender-based violence survivors in a concrete way, CMMB trained social workers and counselors in case management and established Gender Desks to provide psychosocial support and referrals to medical care and legal assistance as needed.

-For communities to create and maintain a protective environment for children, various child protection actors must work together.
-Programs are strengthened through an approach that includes partnership and capacity building.
-Strengthening community based, child protective services takes training, mentorship, and supportive supervision, as well as cooperation between community-based child protection networks, health facilities, and relevant government entities.
-Psychosocial support, Child Friendly Spaces (CFS) management, child protection in emergency situations, strong referral systems, and specific training for child protection committees, all contribute to strong, sustainable programs.
+For communities to create and maintain a protective environment for children, communities’ child protection actors must work together to form partnerships and build capacity in those who need it.
+Strengthening community-based child protective services takes training, mentorship, and supportive supervision, as well as cooperation among community-based child protection networks, health facilities, and relevant government entities.
+Psychosocial support, effective management of child-friendly spaces, child protection in emergency situations, strong referral systems, and specific training for child protection committees all make for strong, sustainable programs.

 Empowering Families in Zambia

-Just as it makes little sense to hospitalize individuals without first evaluating and treating their conditions, our approach to child protection does not assume that sending children to orphanages and similar institutions is the best way to serve the interests of vulnerable children.
-In Zambia, CMMB is working with government and social welfare agencies to strengthen child protection and welfare systems and to empower families to protect and nurture their children in supportive communities.
-The compassionate spirit underlying the project is embodied in its name: “Kusamala,” which means “to care for” in Nyanja, the language of eastern and central Zambia.
-In 2016, CMMB is committed to training nearly 300 health facility staff and neighborhood health committees to recognize and assess for child protection issues and Child Protection and Alternative Care methods.
-CMMB further aims to establish 99 family circles and 138 village savings and loan associations to support, strengthen, and empower families to provide a stable and nurturing environment for their children and to prevent child separation.
+Just as it makes little sense to hospitalize individuals without first evaluating and treating their conditions, CMMB does not assume that sending children who have lost a parent or two to an orphanage should be the default procedure.
+In Zambia, under the Kusamala project for GHR Foundation, CMMB is working with government social welfare agencies to strengthen their capacity to protect and empower families and communities to protect and nurture their children, to prevent child separation, and to restore children to their families and communities if they have been separated.
+The spirit of compassion that grounds the project is embodied in it name (“to care for” in Nyanja, the language of eastern and central Zambia).
+We have trained hundreds of health facility staff and neighborhood health committees to recognize child protection issues and to utilize best-practice child protection and alternative care methods.
+CMMB is also establishing family support groups and village savings and loan associations to further support the families and communities.

-The daily reality of life for children with disabilities and their families is frequently one of discrimination and exclusion—in all countries of the world (2).
+The daily reality of life for children with disabilities and their families is frequently one of discrimination and exclusion—in all countries of the world.

 With commitment, dignity, and love, all children must be allowed to reach their God-given potential.